Eppley Airfield: Facilities

 Eppley Airfield covers 2650 acre at an elevation of 984 ft above sea level.
 The airfield has three runways: 14R/32L, 14L/32R, and 18/36.

 Terminals

-The South Terminal, including Concourse A, includes gates A1 through A10, baggage claims 1 and 2, and serves Alaska Airlines, American Airlines, Delta Air Lines, and Frontier Airlines.
+The South Terminal, including Concourse A, includes gates A1 through A10, baggage claims 1 and 2, and serves Alaska Airlines, Allegiant Air, American Airlines, Delta Air Lines, and Frontier Airlines.
 Gate assignments: Alaska Airlines (A9), American (A6-A8, A10), Delta (A2-A5), and Frontier (A1).

-The North Terminal, including Concourse B, includes gates B11 through B20, baggage claims 5 and 6, and serves Allegiant Air, Southwest Airlines, and United Airlines.
-Gate assignments: Allegiant Air (B11), Southwest (B16-B19), and United (B12-B15).
+The North Terminal, including Concourse B, includes gates B11 through B19, baggage claims 5 and 6, and serves Southwest Airlines and United Airlines.
+Gate assignments: Southwest (B16-B19), and United (B11-B15).
 Gate B20 has been removed due to construction related to the airport's BuildOMA Terminal Modernization Project.

 Ground transportation

 The airport is near four major highways: Interstate 80, Interstate 480, Interstate 680, and Interstate 29.

 The airport has a consolidated rental car facility connected to the North Terminal.

 Metro Transit Line 106 provides limited weekday-only rush-hour service southbound toward downtown and northbound toward the North Omaha Transit Center.
 Express Arrow intercity buses to Norfolk stop at the terminal.
 Passenger access is located directly outside the terminal.